samjulien/blog/_posts/2018-04-10-auth0-extends-oauth2-spec-for-mfa.markdown

 ---
 layout: post
-title: "Auth0 Proposes OAuth 2.0 Extension for Multi-Factor Authentication"
+title: "Auth0 OAuth 2.0 Extension for MFA Now Available for CLI and Trusted Native Apps"
-description: "We have proposed an extension for the OAuth 2.0 specification that standardizes common MFA patterns and partially implemented it."
+description: "We have proposed an extension for the OAuth 2.0 specification that standardizes common MFA patterns and implemented it for CLI and trusted native apps."
 longdescription: "Auth0 has proposed a series of extensions to the OAuth 2.0 specification that bring the necessary endpoints to use multi-factor authentication in a standard way with any OAuth 2.0 server that implements them.
-In this article we take a look at the extensions and the current implementation at Auth0."
+In this article we take a look at how the extensions work and at Auth0's implementation, which is now publicly available for CLI and trusted native apps."
 date: 2018-04-10 12:30
 category: Announcements, Content
 author: